 - Volunteering – Exchange work for accommodation.

-In the two years, I spent there living, traveling, partying and working.
+In the two years, I made bad decisions, messed up, but I loved every minute and wouldn’t change a think.
+I spent there living, backpacking, partying and working.
 I had an amazing time, met incredible people, involved in some of the best parties and saw and did so many amazing things.